 Improving the lives of one million young people

-The internet and digital technology have the power to transform lives by creating opportunities and providing support where it’s needed most.
+The internet and digital technology have the power to transform lives by creating opportunities and providing support where it is needed most.
 But they also have the power to leave young people behind.
-Our public benefit programmes provide support and opportunities to tackle some of the most important digital issues facing young people in the UK today.

 In 2018 we set ourselves the goal of making technology a force for good in the lives of the young.
 We want to tackle some of the most important digital issues facing this key demographic in the UK today – and empower them.